You’re invited to the Passover Seder… how exciting!

 They allow you to decorate your Seder in various ways (a Rose on each plate would be lovely, no?) and get creative with your Seder table setting.

-Lilies are my absolute favorite (did I say that already?)…
+Lilies are my absolute favorite (did I mention that already?)…

 Not only do they look divine (once the buds open up), they also smell AMAZING!

-You can either use them as your main Seder table centerpiece, or you can break them apart and sprinkle individual blooms across the Seder table…
+Either use it as your Seder table centerpiece or break them apart and sprinkle individual blooms across the Seder table…

 What’s the hardest part about Passover?